Pak women’s trafficking to China: 14 more Chinese held, three young girls recovered

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Anti-Human Trafficking Cell of Federal Investigation Agency (FIA), in a countrywide crackdown against the Chinese people involved in getting married with Pakistani girls fraudulently and arrested 14 Chinese natives from different areas of Rawalpindi and Islamabad.
+ISLAMABAD: The Anti-Human Trafficking Cell of the Federal Investigation Agency (FIA), in a countrywide crackdown against the Chinese people involved in getting married with Pakistani girls fraudulently, arrested 14 Chinese natives from different areas of Rawalpindi and Islamabad.

-Seven Chinese among them were over-stay and their visa had expired since long but they kept involved in illegal activities of fake marriages with innocent Pakistani girls who were later smuggled to China for sex trade.
+Seven Chinese among them were overstaying and their visa had expired since long but they kept involved in illegal activities of fake marriages with Pakistani girls who were latersmuggled to China for sex trade.

 The FIA sources said that widening the areas of the crackdown, the FIA have started raiding different major cities of the country including Karachi, Lahore, Faisalabad, Rawalpindi and Islamabad on the order of DG FIA Bashir Memon.

-The girls were smuggled to China for sex trade, the sources said and added the FIA had some evidence that the body parts of the girls including kidneys were operated out to sell them out.

-21 Chinese and their 7 aides have arrested in last two days, sources said and added the raids would continuously be conducted in different hideouts of the criminals.

-ISLAMABAD: The Anti-Human Trafficking Cell of Federal Investigation Agency (FIA), in a countrywide crackdown against the Chinese people involved in getting married with Pakistani girls fraudulently and arrested 14 Chinese natives from different areas of Rawalpindi and Islamabad.
+ISLAMABAD: The Anti-Human Trafficking Cell of the Federal Investigation Agency (FIA), in a countrywide crackdown against the Chinese people involved in getting married with Pakistani girls fraudulently, arrested 14 Chinese natives from different areas of Rawalpindi and Islamabad.

-Seven Chinese among them were over-stay and their visa had expired since long but they kept involved in illegal activities of fake marriages with innocent Pakistani girls who were later smuggled to China for sex trade.
+Seven Chinese among them were overstaying and their visa had expired since long but they kept involved in illegal activities of fake marriages with Pakistani girls who were latersmuggled to China for sex trade.

 The FIA sources said that widening the areas of the crackdown, the FIA have started raiding different major cities of the country including Karachi, Lahore, Faisalabad, Rawalpindi and Islamabad on the order of DG FIA Bashir Memon.